← Back to 漢書

 使

 Emperor Wen implemented a tiered grain-to-rank schedule with escalating thresholds for higher titles.
-Cuo praised the measure as major policy innovation.
-He warned that garrison consumption planning still needed refinement.
-Once five-year frontier reserves are secured, extend intake geographically inland; and where reserves exceed one-year needs, use temporary tax remissions to relieve peasant burdens.
+Cuo again memorialized: 'Your Majesty's gracious policy allowing the realm to submit grain below the passes for enfeoffment is a great benefit.
+Yet he feared frontier rations were still inadequate and the policy could not yet drain the empire's grain supply.
+Once five-year frontier reserves are secured, extend intake geographically inland; When reserves sufficed for more than one year, the court could grant amnesties and suspend peasant land tax.
 Done this way, policy would deepen public welfare and strengthen agricultural effort.
-Then even under mobilization or natural shocks, households would not collapse, and social order would hold.
-And in good years, prosperity would become broad and visible.
+Then even under mobilization or natural shocks, households would not collapse, and social order would hold. if years were ripe and fine, the people became greatly wealthy and joyful.'
 The throne accepted this advice and granted a substantial tax reduction.
 A year later, land-tax was fully remitted.

 21